Psykotikism/Mutant_Tanks/README.md

 Mutant Tanks enhances the experience and fun that players get from Tank fights by 1000.
 This plugin gives server owners an arsenal of Mutant Tanks to test players' skills and create a unique experience in every Tank fight.

 ## Features
-1. Supports all game modes - Provides the option to enable/disable the plugin in all game modes.
+1. Provides the option to enable/disable the plugin in all game modes.
-2. Custom configurations - Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
+2. Provides support for custom configurations, whether per difficulty, per map, per game mode, per day, or per player count.
-3. Fully customizable Mutant Tank types - Provides the ability to fully customize all the Mutant Tanks that come with the config file and user-made Mutant Tanks.
+3. Provides the ability to fully customize all Mutant Tanks.
-4. Create and save up to 1000 Mutant Tank types - Provides the ability to store up to 1000 Mutant Tank types.
+4. Provides the ability to store up to 1000 Mutant Tank types.
-5. Flexible config formatting - Provides 4 different formats for the config file.
+5. Provides 4 different formats for the config file.
-6. Config auto-reloader - Provides the feature to auto-reload the config file when users change settings mid-game.
+6. Provides the feature to auto-reload the config file when users change settings mid-game.
-7. Optional abilities - Provides the option to choose which abilities to install.
+7. Provides the option to choose which abilities to install.
-8. User-friendly API - Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
+8. Provides the ability to allow users to add their own abilities and features through the use of forwards and natives.
-9. Target filters - Provides custom target filters for targeting survivors and special infected.
+9. Provides custom target filters for targeting survivors and special infected.
-10. Supports multiple languages - Provides support for translations.
+10. Provides support for translations.
-11. Chat color tags - Provides chat color tags for translation files.
+11. Provides chat color tags for translation files.
-12. Administration system - Provides an administration system revolved around the usage and effectiveness of each Mutant Tank type.
+12. Provides an administration system designed for access to and immunity from Mutant Tanks.

 ### Requirements
 1. You must have at least `SourceMod 1.10.0.6421` or higher.